 Rishi Mrikandu in the urge of getting blessed with a son prayed to Lord Shiva at Vilvavanam.
 Delighted by his efforts God offered him a choice between a virtuous son who would live for 16 years or 100 foolish sons with long lives.
 He chose the former and named him Markandeya.
 Years later when Markandeya was at the end of his 15th year, Lord Brahma taught him Mahamrityunjaya Mantra, the great death-conquering mantra.
 Following Brahma’s advice, Markandeya worshipped Shiva’s linga.

 As per his old destiny, the messengers of Yama arrived to take away his soul, but his continuous chanting of Shiva’s name saved him as they couldn’t even reach near him.
-Afterwards, Yama came all by himself to stop him from worshipping so that he could follow death according to his assigned fate.
+Afterward, Yama came all by himself to stop him from worshipping so that he could follow death according to his assigned fate.
 The wrathful Yama proclaimed that nobody could stop him and hence threw his nose towards Markandeya to capture him while the latter stood to hold the Linga with all his strength.
 As the noose touched the Linga, Shiva appeared, smacked Yama with his Trishula kicking his chest and killing the Lord of Death.

 Lord Shiva then bestowed Markandeya with a blessing to remain a youth of 16 for the next seven Kalpas.
 As the Lord of death was dead, no one died.
 Hence earth was being burdened.
 To this, gods, Markandeya, and earth invoked Shiva so that he could revive Yama.
 He then touched Yama with his foot which brought him back to life.
 The shrine legends narrate Yama’s promise of never touching any of the Shiva’s devotees.
 Therefore, each of the dead Shiva’s devotee is taken to Mount Kailash and not Yama’s hell.